happycamper1129/React/docs/API.md

 #### `route`
 The route that rendered this component.

-#### `router`
-Contains methods relevant to routing.
-Most useful for imperatively transitioning around the application.

 #### `routeParams`
 A subset of `this.props.params` that were directly specified in this component's route.
 For example, if the route's path is `users/:userId` and the URL is `/users/123/portfolios/345` then `this.props.routeParams` will be `{userId: '123'}`, and `this.props.params` will be `{userId: '123', portfolioId: 345}`.